-Trump urges end to Florida recount, Democrats seek extension
+Trump seeks end for Florida recount as Republicans' leads shrink

 Republicans are eager to cement victories in a key battleground state after maintaining their control of the U.S. Senate in last week’s midterm congressional elections, while Democrats are eyeing another possible state governorship win.
 Both parties accused the other of trying to subvert democracy.

-“The outright rejection of such ballots, based on arbitrary conditions — namely the timeliness of post office delivery — outside the voter’s control unlawfully infringes upon the fundamental right to vote,” Democrats said in the lawsuit.
+Broward County Circuit Judge Jack Tuter urged both sides to be restrained in their public statements as the state faces a repeat of its dramatic role in the 2000 U.S. presidential vote recount.

-Scott also has filed multiple lawsuits over the recounts amid ongoing election drama echoing Florida’s dramatic role in the 2000 U.S. presidential vote recount.
-On Sunday, Scott asked a judge to order police to impound voting machines and ballots when not in use.
+“I am urging (the lawyers) to tamp down the rhetoric,” Tuter told a hearing, according to the Miami Herald.
+“We have to be careful about what we say.”

-Trump, who owns a resort in West Palm Beach, repeated his complaints over the Florida races in a Twitter post on Monday.
+Trump repeated his complaints over the Florida races in a Twitter post on Monday.

 The president instead called on state authorities to go with the initial vote count totals.
 Trump alleged voter fraud had taken place, but provided no evidence.